ArduPilot/MethodicConfigurator/README.md

 # ArduPilot Methodic Configurator
+# Everyone should be able to configure ArduPilot for their vehicles

 | Lint | Build | Test | Deploy |
 | ---- | ----- | ---- | ------ |